 For information on the various methods available to pay your University bill, including payment by credit card, personal check or E-check, click here.
 University at Buffalo has partnered with Flywire to streamline the tuition and fee payment process for our international students.

 F-1 international students are eligible to work on-campus without special authorization.
 J-1 international students are also eligible to work on-campus, but need a letter from International Student Services authorizing such employment.

 Please note that international students are not eligible to apply for “Work Study” positions.
 Work study is only available to domestic students who, as part of their financial aid package, are awarded funding from the U.S. federal government to work in paid campus positions while studying at the university.

 Once you have activated your UBIT Account, you can start to search for on-campus jobs using UB Career Services' Bullseye powered by Handshake job search engine.

-We also encourage you to attend the “On-Campus Employment” session during International Student Orientation.
+We also encourage you to attend the “On-Campus Employment” session during the International Student Welcome Series.